 Where a death has arisen as a consequence of a medical accident, it is fairly common for an Inquest to be held to try and determine the cause of the person’s death.

 Here at McKeag & Co, we have experience of representing Clients at Inquest and will be happy to provide information regarding this process, and consider providing pro bono (free) representation at inquest, in order to assist the bereaved family.

-If you have lost a loved one as a result of medical negligence in their treatment and would like some free advice on your options and whether or not you have a claim, please contact us on 0191 213 1010, Contact Medical Negligence or fill in our form below.
+If you have lost a loved one as a result of medical negligence in their treatment and would like some free, no obligation advice on your options and whether or not you have a claim, please contact us on 0191 213 1010, Contact Medical Negligence or fill in our form above.

 With no win no fee, there aren’t any upfront charges or hidden costs.
 If you do win your case, we will charge you a ‘success fee’ as a percentage of the compensation you receive, this will then be capped at a maximum of 25% – and in many cases this is significantly less than this so you will receive the majority yourself.
 This fee will be agreed between you and your solicitor before we take on your case.